The Fintech revolution

 But it’s not all sunshine and butterflies.
-Fintech currently faces four key roadblocks, and to ensure long-term success, companies need to step up to the plate to address these fintech challenges.
+Fintech currently faces four key roadblocks, and to ensure long-term success, companies need to step up to the plate to address these challenges facing Fintech businesses.
 Fintech leaders that tackle these issues will open the door to truly revolutionary growth.

 Challenge #1: innovation